OSGeo/gdal/gdal/doc/source/drivers/vector/oapif.rst

 The following options are available:

--  **URL**\ =url: URL to the WFS server landing page, or to a given collection.
+-  **URL**\ =url: URL to the OGC API - Features server landing page, or to a given collection.
-   Required when using the "WFS3:" string as the connection string.
+   Required when using the "OAPIF:" string as the connection string.
 -  **PAGE_SIZE**\ =integer: Number of features to retrieve per request.
    Defaults to 10.
 Minimum is 1, maximum 10000.
 -  **USERPWD**: May be supplied with *userid:password* to pass a userid